holpit/EzAdoVSSolution/README.md

 ##Things to know to shorten the learning curve.

 ###Schemas
-####Schemas are a very important part of the design and the samples include the following.
+####Schemas are a very important part of the design and the samples include the following:
 1. ezAdo.
   * contains the procedure that queries system objects to return parameter definitions.
   * contains the procedure that queries the user defined tables.